Enforcer007/exercismRust/README.md

 To know more about this fantastic language check this [stackoverflow-blog](https://stackoverflow.blog/2020/01/20/what-is-rust-and-why-is-it-so-popular/)

-This repo consists of my solutions to such exercises and refactored to be idiomatic as per the mentors suggestions.
+This repo consists of my solutions to exercism exercises and refactored to be idiomatic as per the mentors suggestions.

 Check-out Exercism Rust-Track: [Rust-Track](https://exercism.io/tracks/rust)